not1337/pps-stuff/README.md

 You now have a working PTP client that falls back to NTP time in case of PTP failure.

-If the ptpd2 log file shows unexpected
-"Could not verify NTP status  - will keep checking" messages you should try to apply the provided ptpd2 ntp communication patch to the ptpd sources, recompile and try again.
+If the ptpd2 log file shows unexpectedly recurring (not sporadic) "Could not verify NTP status  - will keep checking" messages you should apply the provided ptpd2 ntp communication patch to the ptpd sources, recompile and try again.
 Fixed the problem for me.
 YMMV.

 The more precise method which can be used for clients that have a NIC with